 Character set support

 You must choose a database character set when you create a database.
-See "Supported character sets" in the Oracle TimesTen In-Memory Database Reference for all supported character sets.
+See "Choosing a database character set" in this book and the "Supported character sets" section in the Oracle TimesTen In-Memory Database Reference for all supported character sets.
 You can also choose a connection character set for a session.
 See "Connection character set".

 You can specify byte semantics or character semantics for defining the storage measurement of character data types.
 See "Length semantics and data storage".

 Linguistic sorts and indexes.
 You can sort data based on linguistic rules.
 See "Linguistic sorts".
 You can use linguistic indexes to improve performance of linguistic sorts.
 See "Using linguistic indexes".